regb/scala-smtlib/README.md

 Examples
 --------

-The parser can be constructed with a java.io.Reader, you could for example do the following:
+To get a parser instance, you need to provide a java.io.Reader and a lexer:

     val is = new java.io.FileReader(inputFile)
+    val lexer = new smtlib.lexer.Lexer(is)
-    val parser = new smtlib.Parser(is)
+    val parser = new smtlib.parser.Parser(lexer)

-The parser implements the `Iterator[Command]` and can thus be used in any interface that expects a `TraversableOnce` element.
-In particular, assuming an implicit solver that implements the Interpreter interface is in scope, you can do the following:

-    import smtlib.Commands.Script
-    smtlib.Interpreter(Script(parser))
+The parser then provides a `parseCommand` functions that will consume the input until the end of the next command.
+It returns `null` when the end of file is reached.

 API
 ---